vicb/swift/Readme.md

-= YourLib

-Description

-==

-  custom jquery events
+# Swift

+Swift is a tiny jQuery plugin for displaying inline context-based dialog boxes ranging from prompts to confirmations for an ultra-sexy user interface.

+## Todo

-  autofocus option / default
+ * autofocus on an input (option / default)
-  default when pressing enter option / default
+ * default enter value (option / default)

-== License
+## License

 (The MIT License)

-Copyright (c) 2009 Your Name <Your Email>
+Copyright (c) 2009 TJ Holowaychuk &lt;tj@vision-media.ca&gt;

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the